 Decision-making processes are longer, so it is important for the target audience is exposed to your messages multiple times.
 Twitter’s internal data shows B2B audiences are much more likely to engage on Twitter after repeat exposure to messaging.
-Someone who has seen a business’s message four times is 335% more likely to click on a link in a Tweet by that business than someone who has only been exposed to the message once.
+Someone who has seen a business’s message numerous times is 335% more likely to click on a link in a Tweet by that business than someone who has only been exposed to the message once.

 It is fine to repeat Tweets more than once over a day or a few days if the message is relevant and timely to your benefit.8

 6.Targeted Advertising & Remarketing.

 Twitter ads can help you get your message in front of the audience who are most likely to be interested in your products, and in your brand.
 Twitter’s own data shows that advertisement engagements have increased 69 percent over the last year, with a 28 percent drop in cost per advertisement engagement.

 Twitter comes with a feature that allows businesses to create remarketing campaigns to target users who have visited your page before.
 Retargeting an audience that has shown interest in your page can boost your conversion rate rapidly.